virtual-labs/exp-geiger-muller-counter-iitb/experiment/experiment-name.md

-## Geiger Muller counter: To determine the optimum operating voltage and dead time of Geiger Muller tubea
+## Geiger Muller counter: To determine the optimum operating voltage and dead time of Geiger Muller tube